 The Baltimore Catechism is especially handy for Catholic Religion class, Sunday school catechism, RCIA, and Catholic homeschool.

 It is the definitive book by which most catechisms written in English are compared, at least those in the United States of America, the USA.

 The questions are plain and the answers directly correspond to the questions in a direct and concise format.
 The answers use the words in the question in the wording of the answer.
 This makes the answers easy to learn, to memorize, and to remember for life.

 The Baltimore is the basis for many Confraternity of Christian Doctrine (CCD) catechism versions in the USA since the 1940s.
-Some versions were better than others, which is why so many people want the 1885 reprints.
+Some versions were better than others, which is why many people want the 1885 reprints.
 It's hard to trust re-writes and paraphrases.

 One of its best features of the old version is that it asks the questions with easily memorized answers.
 The answers, if answered completely using the words of the question in the answer, offer a concise statement of the Catholic faith.
 Oh, what a treasure this is!